-My name is Gogs Gagnon, and I was diagnosed with prostate cancer at the age of 57.
+I was diagnosed with prostate cancer when I was 57 years old.
 At the time, I had no symptoms and no health issues.
 Overall, I was in the best shape of my life, living a very active lifestyle, cycling to and from work, hitting the gym and training in the martial arts.
 Therefore, the diagnosis was unexpected and difficult to accept.
 The news hit hard, and I thought my life was over.
-Just hearing the word, “cancer” was enough for my mind to shut down, and I was unable to hear, let alone process, the words coming from the doctor’s mouth.
+Just hearing the word “cancer” was enough for my mind to shut down, and I was unable to hear, let alone process, the words coming from the doctor’s mouth.